 Taxis are readily available on Singapore streets, from a taxi stand, a phone or internet booking.
-You can also flag one from the side of the road, except in the Central Business District (CBD) where you have to board and alight at taxi stands only.
+You can also flag one from the side of the road, except in the city where you have to board and alight at taxi stands only.
 Fares too, are relatively cheap compared to other major cities in the world although there are various surcharges for ERP, peak hours, midnight, public holidays and certain locations such as Singapore Changi International Airport and Singapore Expo.
 Fares are all metered and surcharges are listed upfront.

 For a small fee, booking a taxi is a convenient way of ensuring you have a taxi just when you need it.
 You can reach the following taxi companies at these numbers: